MSc Polymer Technology

 The need for graduates with the competence offered by the programme will continue to be excellent and are projected to increase in the future.

-Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
+Graduates have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Polymer Technology are:

-Students in the programme learn how to build resilient materials for use in infrastructure (for example composites, thermoplastics and formulated products).
+Students in the programme learn how to build resilient materials for use in infrastructure (for example, composites, thermoplastics and formulated products).
 Students also learn how to promote inclusive and sustainable industrialisation by developing environmentally friendly materials that promote innovations in industrial material development.